Create Apache Kafka enabled event hubs

 This article describes how to create an Event Hubs namespace and get the connection string required to connect Kafka applications to Kafka-enabled event hubs.

 If you do not have an Azure subscription, create a free account before you begin.

 Create a Kafka enabled Event Hubs namespace

-Log on to the Azure portal, and click Create a resource at the top left of the screen.
+Sign in to the Azure portal, and click Create a resource at the top left of the screen.

 Search for Event Hubs and select the options shown here:

-Create namespace, by providing an unique name and enable Kafka on the namespace.
+Provide a unique name and enable Kafka on the namespace.
 Click Create.

-Once the namespace is created, on the Settings tab, click Shared access policies to get the connection string.
+Once the namespace is created, on the Settings tab click Shared access policies to get the connection string.